What Is a Mortgage?

 Mortgage lenders express the frequency at which ARM rates reset following a particular structure — 5/1, 7/1, or 10/1.
 The first number represents how long the rate will remain fixed and the second represents how often the rate will adjust.

-So a 5/1 ARM mortgage, for example, will feature a fixed rate for the first five years, after which it will adjust annually based on an index.
+For example, a 5/1 ARM mortgage features a fixed rate for the first 5 years, after which it adjusts annually based on an index.

 Starting rates for ARMs are typically lower than those for fixed-rate mortgages but can increase over time, making your monthly mortgage payments unaffordable.
 However, some adjustable-rate mortgages have a cap on how high interest rates can go.

-With an ARM, the amount of principal and interest you pay with each monthly installment will shift.
+With an ARM, the principal and interest you pay in each monthly installment will vary.
 Each time the principal and interest adjust, the loan is re-amortized to be paid off at the end of the term.

 What is mortgage refinancing?

 When you refinance your mortgage, you are essentially taking out a new loan to pay off your existing loan.
-That new mortgage can have a different interest rate and loan term, and can be secured through a mortgage refinance company different from your original mortgage lender.
+The new mortgage can have a different interest rate and loan term and may be secured through a mortgage refinance company other than your original lender.

-Others might choose to refinance to get a shorter loan term (to pay off their loan sooner and save money on interest) or to get a longer term (to lower their monthly payment).
+Most homeowners refinance to secure a lower mortgage rate, reducing their monthly payments.
+Others might choose to refinance to get a shorter loan term (to pay off their loan sooner and save on interest) or a longer term (to lower their monthly payment).

-Whether or not it makes sense to refinance your mortgage will depend on something called the break-even point.
+Whether it makes sense to refinance your mortgage depends on the break-even point.
 Simply put, you break even on a mortgage when your savings are greater than the cost of refinancing.

 To know your break-even point, add up the closing costs on your new loan — like origination, appraisal and credit report fees — and divide them by your new monthly savings.